 The All Content Accelerated Program (ACAP) is a 12-15 month program designed for those who have already passed a Pre-admission Content Test (PACT) and have experience working in a school setting.
 Because ACAP participants have already passed a content test they are able to receive accelerated instruction in the Texas Educator Standards including content, instructional design, delivery, classroom management, and professionalism.

 Candidates for this accelerated program must have documented work experience in a school setting from within the last two years, within the age level that matches their certification area, in a public or private school that is accredited or approved by TEA.
 Experience can include employment as a paraprofessional, instructional aide, school tutor, or substitute, serving in a capacity in which the majority of their time is spent assisting certified teachers in instructional activities.
 Details and professional references from your work experience in a school setting must be provided in the application.

 The All Content Accelerated Program (ACAP) has three admission cycles occurring from February – June.
-Participants applying to the first two admission cycles can expect approximately three months of instruction to prepare them for their first days with students, while simultaneously securing their own teaching position.
+Participants applying to the first two admission cycles will prepare for content TExES Exams while simultaneously securing their own teaching position.
 The final admission cycle is reserved for those pursuing secondary or EC-12 certification only and can show high proficiency in their content area.
 Instruction to prepare for the first days with students begins mid-July.

 All Content Accelerated Certification Options

 The ESL Core Subjects EC-6 certification area will allow a participant to teach English language arts and reading (ELAR), math, science, social studies, music, art, health and physical education, in Early Childhood (EC) through Grade 6 to English learners.